 In his internship, Needham Hurst ’11, an economics major and a GIS minor combined his academic interests with his passion for community planning.
-Hurst analyzed the unique contribution of University National Bank’s loans to social return in the local community.
-University Bank empowers stakeholders to create value in and around their communities through access to credit.
+Hurst analyzed the unique contribution of Sunrise National Bank’s loans to social return in the local community.
+Sunrise Bank empowers stakeholders to create value in and around their communities through access to credit.
 Financial capital enables local change-makers to actualize their dreams while reinvesting in communities that have been historically discriminated against through redlining and divestment.
 Hurst found that $20 million in loans creates $133 million in social return (property values, taxes, jobs, incomes, spending).
 Hurst was then invited to present with David Reiling, the CEO of Sunrise Community Banks (UNB and two of its sister banks) at Socially Responsible Investing (SRI) in the Rockies, the premier national annual gathering of investment professionals and related organizations who work to direct the flow of investment capital in transformative ways.

 Yeukai Mudzi ’12 used her internship to leverage her academic knowledge and the values she has gathered from living with people of diverse religious, economic and cultural backgrounds both at Macalester and at a United World College.
 Mudzi explored the extent to which adaptation to the prevailing Western Banking system is a part of the decision to migrate to the US, versus the extent to which the banking system should become more culturally and/or religiously sensitive.
 She chose to explore this question within the Somali population.
 Minnesota hosts the largest Somali population of all the states in the USA and over 98% of this Somali population is Muslim.
 Islamic finance prohibits some significant things such as interest that are permissible in the conventional western banking system.
-This research into Islamic finance and outreach to the Somali community is relevant because University Bank's sister bank, Franklin received approval to open a branch in Karmel Mall, the largest Somali Mall in the Twin Cities.
+This research into Islamic finance and outreach to the Somali community is relevant because Sunrise Bank’s sister bank, Franklin received approval to open a branch in Karmel Mall, the largest Somali Mall in the Twin Cities.
 The internship confirmed the commitment of the Sunrise Community Banks to understand their community so as to be the leader in improving this urban community.